TarodBOFH/tarodbofh.github.io/_posts/2018-10-26-Setting-up-a-windows-workstation-for-a-2018-technology-stack.md

 excerpt: >-
-  I failed to adapt using a Mac laptop. +20 years of typing on a standard PC keyboard was too much, so I decided to try to create a full work station on a Windows laptop similarly to how my work Mac was onboarded: command line brew like tool and automate my .dotfiles (or their window equivalent).
+  I failed to adapt using a Mac laptop. +20 years of typing on a standard PC keyboard was too much, so I decided to try to create a full work station on a Windows laptop similarly to how my work Mac was onboarded: command line brew like tool and automate my .dotfiles (or their Windows equivalent).
 toc: true
 toc_sticky: true
 categories: